 When asked about their biggest payroll pain points in Ceridian’s Future of Payroll Survey from September 2022, the top answers were compliance challenges (43%) and managing the complexities of multi-jurisdictional payroll (34%).

-Global organisations are subject to complex compliance requirements, especially as they grow into new regions.
-Without the right payroll administration processes in place, running multi-country payroll can be expensive and time-consuming and may open organisations up to legal risks.
+Global organizations are subject to complex compliance requirements, especially as they grow into new regions.
+Without the right payroll administration processes in place, running multi-country payroll can be expensive and time-consuming and may open organizations up to legal risks.

 43% of respondents said compliance challenges was one of their biggest payroll pain points. - Future of Payroll Survey

-Most payroll professionals have specialised expertise in the payroll, tax, and employment requirements for their region, but they may not have the required experience for all the different countries in which their organisation operates.
+Most payroll professionals have specialized expertise in the payroll, tax, and employment requirements for their region, but they may not have the required experience for all the different countries in which their organization operates.
 And they may not have the time or resources to stay on top of the compliance requirements for every region.

 Common payroll errors

-Litigation issues can lead to a number of consequences that resonate throughout your organisation, such as employee terminations, lower employee morale and increased turnover, decreased brand reputation, and increased operational costs.
+Litigation issues can lead to a number of consequences that resonate throughout your organization, such as employee terminations, lower employee morale and increased turnover, decreased brand reputation, and increased operational costs.

 Some of the most common errors may result from incorrect time and attendance data.
-When time and pay data exist in siloed systems, reporting can be incompatible and make your organisation’s operation and labour costs unclear.
-These errors can be frustrating and commonplace, especially in enterprise organisations with large workforces.
-EY also found that the average cost per incident can cost a business $291 on average through direct and indirect labour costs.
+When time and pay data exist in siloed systems, reporting can be incompatible and make your organization’s operation and labor costs unclear.
+These errors can be frustrating and commonplace, especially in enterprise organizations with large workforces.
+EY also found that the average cost per incident can cost a business $291 on average through direct and indirect labor costs.